Sabdulgafar/mixtas/README.md

 # mixtas
-Jackets for the modern man - fashion website
+Developer endoursement page

-Here, I intend to use the map(), filter(), and conditional style knowledge I have learnt to build an actual project that is worthwhile.
+Here, I intend to use the map(), UseState, and conditional style knowledge I have learnt to build an actual project that is worthwhile.